 Although stress can make you feel sluggish and run down due to lack of sleep and poor diet choices, it can also have a big part in our outward appearance, especially our face.
 When making a first impression, people tend to see our face first, which can also be one of the most telling of our stress.
 As previously mentioned, the more stress we experience, the more cortisol our body releases.
 Over time, the repetitive release will cause lack of elasticity in the skin, eventually leading to the body’s lack of ability to produce and rebuild the skin's elastin, resulting in fine lines and wrinkles.

-Stress and ageing are both natural parts of life, we will experience both in our lifetime as they are inevitable.
-However, stress management is key, not only for our overall health and wellness but also in reducing early signs of ageing.
+Stress and aging are both natural parts of life, we will experience both in our lifetime as they are inevitable.
+However, stress management is key, not only for our overall health and wellness but also in reducing early signs of aging.
 When we begin to notice fine lines and wrinkles, there are cosmetic, non-invasive techniques that can help restore youth and vitality to our overall appearance.
 Putting yourself and overall health first will have a huge impact on your mental, physical and emotional state in the long run.